NaskoVasilev/JudgeSystem/README.md

 # Judge System
-An open-source judge system for evaluating programmming code and managing tasks and competitions.
+An open-source judge system for evaluating programmming code and managing problems, lectures, exams and competitions.
+Is is developed to be used in schools in informatics lessons in order to improve the eduation and automate some parts of teachers' work.
-This was my final project for "C# MVC Frameworks - ASP.NET Core - June 2019" course in SoftUni.

 [![Build Status](https://dev.azure.com/nasko01vasilev/JudgeSystem/_apis/build/status/JudgeSystem-CI?branchName=master)](https://dev.azure.com/nasko01vasilev/JudgeSystem/_build/latest?definitionId=2&branchName=master)

 [![Build Status](https://dev.azure.com/nasko01vasilev/JudgeSystem/_apis/build/status/JudgeSystem-CI?branchName=develop)](https://dev.azure.com/nasko01vasilev/JudgeSystem/_build/latest?definitionId=2&branchName=develop)

 ## Description
-This is a judge system, similar to SoftUni judge but a bit more simple.
-It can evaluate user's programming code automatically.
+Applicaiton can evaluate user's programming code automatically.
 Aims of this platform are to be used in school.
 It can make work of our teachers more easier and also students will be able to solve more problems and check their solutions faster.
 I beleive that using this application more students will become passionate about programming and may become successfull developers one day.